What Happens if You Don’t File Taxes for 3 Years?

 However, if you don’t agree with the SFR, you need to file your taxes for the years associated with the SFR.
 You must reach out to the IRS within 90 days of receiving the notice about the SFR.
 Otherwise, the tax assessment becomes final, and the IRS will start to collect the overdue taxes.
 The IRS may issue a federal tax lien, garnish your wages, levy the funds in your bank account, seize your assets, or take other actions to collect the back taxes.

-How to Catch Up If I Haven’t Done My Taxes for 3 Years
+How to Catch Up If You Haven’t Filed for Three Years

 To catch up on your unfiled returns, start by gathering the information you need to file a tax return.
 You need the following information from each unfiled tax year: